hyperledger/fabric-private-chaincode/ercc/README.md

 The enclave registry is a chaincode that runs outside SGX and maintains a list of registered FPC chaincodes and related artifacts, e.g., associated validated enclaves and public keys.
-It performs verfication of the chaincode enclave's attestation whic demonstrates that a specific chaincode executes in an actual enclave.
+It performs verification of the chaincode enclave's attestation which demonstrates that a specific chaincode executes in an actual enclave.
 This enables the peers and the clients to inspect the attestation of a chaincode enclave before invoking chaincode operations or committing state changes.